aquiladev/parley/ROADMAP.md

 - **Does not add CI/CD.** Push-to-deploy is a separate operational maturity step.
 Phase 6 leaves deploy as a manual `make deploy` invocation triggered from the developer's machine.
 CI/CD is on the post-Phase-7 backlog.
 - **Does not add metrics dashboards.** Logs to `docker logs` are the floor; an aggregated dashboard is welcome but explicitly out of scope.
 Phase 6 is "self-hostable," not "production-grade observability."
-- **Does not split User Agent and MM Agent across hosts.** Single VPS, three containers.
+- **Does not split User Agent and MM Agent across hosts.** Single VPS, all containers (four after Phase 7: user-agent, mm-agent, mm-agent-2, miniapp).
 The split-deployment posture is a future operational concern.
 - **Does not handle protocol upgrades / rolling restarts.** A `docker compose restart user-agent` will drop in-flight Mini App signing flows.
 Mitigating that requires session-state persistence beyond what's specced.
 Out of scope for Phase 6; on the operational-maturity backlog.
 ---